BubbleCow/bubblecow-documentation/Editorial/Writers/S/Sam Hall/Abyssal Thrum/Chunk 3/Feedback - Abyssal Thrum  - Chunk 3.md

 Kayah in the ruins.
 Cindered Man.
 - There are a couple of places in this chapters where I have split the longer paragraphs into shorter paragraphs.
 This helps to control the pace but also adds more engagement to the reading experience.
 - I feel that 'cindered man', is his name and, therefore, should be a proper noun - 'Cindered Man'.
 What do you think?
+## Scene 16 - Baran
+Kayah in the ruin